nickserv/danamccurdy.com/_posts/2018-11-24-all-there-ever-is.md

 longings for what was
 or what might be
 are all that stand between us
-and experiencing each moment
-in all its richness,
-grounded in the simple truth
-that all there ever is,
+and the richness of each moment, steeped in the simple truth that all there ever is, is now.
-is now.